robotology/yarp/doc/yarp_logging.md

 [DEBUG] The value of g is 42
 ```

-Note that there is no need to add a white space between the fields, since these
+Note that there is no need to add a whitespace between the fields since these
 are added automatically.
 Also YARP will automatically add a `\n` at the end of
 the stream.